pdurbin/a-better-porchfest/README.md

 * In the schedule view, you click a star to indicate you want to see the show
     * Save to local storage
     * Marker becomes a star if the show is imminent
+    * Danger: If the admins ever change the data, the user may lose a "favorite"
+        * Warn the user?
+        * Warn the admins?

 [ ] - Band info